Instability cascades in crumpling mylar sheets follow a log-Poisson statistic: A Cluster Model Analysis of the Avalanche Dynamics

 Crucially, small clusters -- and especially isolated particles -- receive exponentially smaller lifetimes than larger ones and get ``mopped up'' rather quickly.
-Thus, most events are of type (1), yet, even a cascade of these small events (the ``avalanche'') happens almost instantaneously on the scale of the system time $t$ and adds little to advancing $t$.
-What remains are the record-sized events that scale with $\Delta t_{i}\sim t_{i}$ that dominant the tail of the inter-event times.
-They concern typically the smallest of the remaining large clusters, thus, driving the distribution of clusters minutely to ever fewer numbers with ever larger sizes \cite{BoSi09}, which is the evolving ``gap'' that Ref.~\citep{Korchinski24} is focused on.
-As such a break-up typically requires a larger waiting time than most previous, we have generated a record dynamics, as Fig. \ref{fig:OnlyClusterPlots} demonstrates.
+Thus, most events are of type (1), yet, even a cascade of these small events happens almost instantaneously on the scale of the system time $t$, i.e., $\Delta t_{i}\ll t_{i}$, and adds little to advancing $t$.
+What remains are the record-sized events of scale $\Delta t_{i}\sim t_{i}$ that dominant the tail of the inter-event times.
+These concern typically the smallest of the remaining large clusters, thus, driving the distribution of clusters minutely to ever fewer numbers with ever larger sizes \cite{BoSi09}, which is the evolving ``gap'' that takes a central role in Ref.~\citep{Korchinski25}.
+As such a break-up typically requires a larger waiting time than any previous, we have indeed generated a record dynamics, as Fig. \ref{fig:OnlyClusterPlots} demonstrates.
 The rate of such break-up events decelerates as $\sim1/t$ asymptotically, whether the avalanche events are counted or not (Fig. \ref{fig:OnlyClusterPlots}a).
-The cluster-size distribution develops a gap and travels like the ``wave'' predicted in Ref.~\citep{BoSi09} that travels with log-time speed to larger sizes (Fig. \ref{fig:OnlyClusterPlots}b) such that the average cluster size increases as $\left\langle n\right\rangle \sim\ln t$ (inset of Fig. \ref{fig:OnlyClusterPlots}b).
+The cluster-size distribution develops a gap and travels like the ``wave'' predicted in Ref.~\citep{BoSi09}, with log-time speed towards larger sizes (Fig. \ref{fig:OnlyClusterPlots}b) such that the average cluster size increases as $\left\langle n\right\rangle \sim\ln t$ (inset).
 Finally, inter-event times $\Delta t_{i}$ follow a log-Poisson statistic $\Delta\ln t_{i}$ aside from some noise near $\Delta\ln t_{i}=0$ (Fig. \ref{fig:OnlyClusterPlots}c) which shows data collapse when rescaled by system size $N$ (inset of Fig. \ref{fig:OnlyClusterPlots}c).
-In supplement II.B, we discuss the properties of the distribution $P(\Delta t_{i})$, which probes the dynamics internal to the avalanches and depends on the specific break-up mechanism here.
-While Ref.~\citep{Korchinski24} emphasizes the importance of $P(\Delta t_{i})$ for the log-time aging phenomenology, we do not see any relevance in its properties, aside from the fact that its cut-off must scale with system age $t$.
-In fact, our examples show that the avalanche dynamics doesn't even have to be in any way critical.